laelsirus/GA-B360M-D3H-CLOVER/README.md

 ## ETC

 ***After Installation***
-- Turn off FileVault2 (necessary)
-- Remove these boot flags
+- Remove these Boot Arguments
     -v
     debug=0x100
     keepsyms=1
-- Additional patches are required for iMessage and Facetime activation
+- Additional patches are required for iMessage and Facetime activation (Board Serial Number, Serial Number, SmUUID)
 - Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required
 - Add a HiDPI patch based on your display resolution
-- It is recommended that you do a new ACPI patch on your system

 ***Intel® Core™ i7-8700 Processor***
 - CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core™ i7-8700 Processor'